-A total of 98 episodes of this sitcom were broadcast by CBS over the course of three seasons between 1964 and 1967.
-More than a decade later, the first of three follow-up/reunion made-for-TV movies was shown (in October of 1978 on NBC; the others aired in 1979 and 1981).
-But another episode, the original pilot that Sherwood Schwartz used to sell the series to CBS, remained unseen and forgotten.
+Gilligan’s Island ran for three seasons and 98 episodes on CBS between 1964 and 1967.
+NBC broadcast the first of three reunion telefilms made-for-TV movies in October 1978.
+Two others aired in 1979 and 1981.
+But the original pilot episode that Sherwood Schwartz used to sell Gilligan’s Island to CBS remained unseen and forgotten until 1992.